XcooBee/xcoobee-php-sdk/README.md

 options:
 ```
-consentid     => the consent for which data is to be confirmed
+consentId     => the consent for which data is to be confirmed
 config        => optional: the config object
 ```